paintenzero/senso-docs/docs/index.md

 ## Manual starting

 We strongly encourage you to use starting script.
-However if you need to change a configuration and start any piece of our software by hand you can use instructions below.
+However if you need to change a configuration and start any piece of our software manually you can use instructions below.

 ### Senso BLE Server